VenkeyBoda/Terraform_Practice/AWS/Creation_Subnets_Security/activity.md

    * 1 public route table
    * 1 priavte route table

-# Steps:
+  ## Steps:
       * Create vpc
       * Create an internet gateway
       * Create a private route table
       * create a public route table
       * add route in public route table to internet gateway
       * Create subnets for public and associate with public route table
       * Create subnets for private and associate with private route table

-# let's create security group
+# Create security group
    * create a public security group for web
       * create a security group inbound rules
       * create a security group for default outbound rules